 Business owners deal with budgets.
 A lot.
 They’re nothing new.
 But planning and budgeting for your company’s IT needs and support?
-That can make even the best budgeters look for a crystal ball.
+From workflow software to the actual devices themselves, it’s enough to make even the best budgeters look for a crystal ball.

 There are emergencies and the unexpected to plan for in IT budgeting.
 How in the world are you supposed to foresee (much less budget for) computer, network and server crashes?
 What about the occasional virus that brings business and productivity to a screeching halt?